Steering bearing adjustment of BMW motorcycle telescopic forks

 Once the bike is together, you may roll it forwards and gently apply the front brake.
 If you feel a tiny click or movement, that is the play.
 Free play will be noticed by a shimmy, or shudder, in the front end while applying the front brake.
 It is possible that a shudder is really a brake drum that is out of round, see below.
 Extreme over-tightness will be noticed by the forks not swinging totally freely while the wheel is in the air, such as on the center stand.
 It will be similar to some tightening of the steering damper.
 There is some amount of tightness between perfect and the extreme.
 I can’t tell you how to detect that situation.
 It can be avoided by tightening only to “no free play” and then the big nut properly.

 Note.
-You may find another way of setting the preload on the steering bearings by one of the well respected experts of BMW.
-Basically it is to adjust it tighter until the forks stop flopping from side to side and just gently fall to one side.
-We found a variable in that procedure due to the weight of the lube, temperature of the lube, routing of cables, hydraulic lines and wires that would affect the resistance to falling to one side.
+You may find another way of setting the preload on the steering bearings by one of the well-respected experts of BMW.
+Basically, it is to adjust it tighter until the forks stop flopping from side to side and just gently fall to one side.
+We found a variable in that procedure due to the weight of the lube, the temperature of the lube, routing of cables, hydraulic lines, and wires that would affect the resistance to falling to one side.
 This “falling slowly to one side” is not reliable.

 It is usual for the steering adjustment to “seat in” after riding a few hundred miles, so check it often.
 We always asked our customers to come back after several hundred miles for a free adjustment.
 Readjusting once is usually enough, but keep checking it anyway.